brettlangdon/git-vendor/man/git-vendor.md

   `git-vendor` follows the same vendoring pattern that is used in the Go community.
 Dependencies are stored under `vendor/<repository_uri>`.
 For example, the dependency of `https://github.com/brettlangdon/forge.git` will be stored under `vendor/github.com/brettlangdon/forge` by default.

-  `git-vendor` is unable to `list`, `update` or `push` any dependencies it has not added, the reason is that `git-vendor` adds special commit messages so that it can track existing dependencies.
+  `git-vendor` is unable to `list`, `update` or `upstream` any dependencies it has not added, the reason is that `git-vendor` adds special commit messages so that it can track existing dependencies.

 ## COMMANDS